Prescription Medications and DUI: When Legal Drugs Lead to Criminal Charges

 Alcohol consumption during Christmas Eve is a major issue for police departments all over the country.
 DUI checkpoints happen year-round, but they are particularly common during the holidays because many people will be out celebrating with alcohol.

 The laws vary from state to state, but most have laws against drunk driving on Christmas Eve and New Year’s Eve, even if it falls on a Saturday or Sunday.
-In cities such as Philadelphia, any driver under 21 cannot drink at all while driving or face hefty fines or even jail time if they get caught.
+Any driver under 21 cannot drink at all while driving or face hefty fines or even jail time if they get caught.

 Knowledge on DUI Tests